Holy Paladin Rotation and Priorities

 , don't use cooldowns just because they've come off cooldown.
 Use them efficiently.

-- Use on cooldown without exception.
+- Use on cooldown.
 If there is absolutely no damage on the raid and nothing to heal, use

 - Use as often as possible.